CoppaMan/Pinballs/README.md

 ```
 On Windows use the CMAKE gui with the buttons Configure and Generate.

-Compile and run the executable, e.g.:
+Compile and run the executable, e.g. Ubuntu:
 ```
 make && ./0_dummy/0_dummy
 ```
 Or use your favorite IDE.
+In case of Visual Studio, you need to open ```build/PBS.sln``` file.

 To update your forked repository, check this page: [how-do-i-update-a-github-forked-repository](https://stackoverflow.com/questions/7244321/how-do-i-update-a-github-forked-repository)